Note: This post was updated on January 3, 2020.

 - Look for a new job

 Let’s take planning your company’s annual conference as an example.
 Maybe you get a brief moment in your busy day to think about the conference.
 You’re ready to get something done!
-But figuring out exactly what to do seems overwhelming.
-You want to keep moving.
-You want to “check something off.”
-So you go around this speed bump and look for something that takes less thought — like email.
-That’s how we end up with so many days that are busy but not truly productive.
+You may think, “Right, I need to plan that conference…where was I on that…”

 The idea of activation energy comes from physics.
 But it’s useful in our daily actions as well.
-The idea is basically that once you’re started, you’re more likely to keep going.
-But you have to invest a certain amount of energy in the “starting.”
+Basically, once you’ve started doing something, you’re more likely to keep going.
+But you have to invest a certain amount of energy in the starting.

 Fewer minutes than seven might not be enough to get your brain engaged in whatever the task is.
 But once your brain is engaged, you’re more likely to stick with it.
-Even if you don’t, seven minutes of doing the thing you’ve been avoiding is still better than zero minutes!
+(I like to think of it like “brainpower momentum.”)

 3. Set Cues

 When you set an implementation intention, you commit to engaging in your desired behavior whenever you receive a certain cue.
 A few examples:

 - After dinner, I’ll complete one task from my job-search project.